deanlandolt/bytewise-uri/README.md

 uri('/foo/*')
 ```

-Whatever the form, the fact that this is not a simple key (or, a possibly inhabited *instance*), but some kind of query or type definition.
+Whatever the form, it should be clear that these URIs are not simple keys, but a query or type definition.
 These two concepts are deeply related in this syntax, just as they should be -- they are completely dual.
 The fact that these keys represent ranges over a keyspace is made explicit with the presence of the `*` prefix.

 The intent of the underlying range should be readily apparent to the reader -- legitble to humans as well as machines, and not just arbitrary "growlix" characters assembled with complex rules.
 The `*` operator has a coherent meaning in its various forms, and the `!` prefix operator is used only only within interval refinement forms (the parenthetical `*(x,y)` form), and only to denote exclusive bounds.